Carrington Park - Enviro-scape Master Plan

 The lovely big park across the stirling highway in the rose garden is not fenced which is a shame.

-jsalmon over 6 years ago
+jsalmon almost 7 years ago

 I support option 3 along with three further modifications as follows: